Thursday, August 28, 2014

 The syndrome need not have all the characteristics of the "battered woman syndrome" as that phrase has usually been explained.
 It is sufficient for my argument that there is some abuse induced weakening of the defendant's ability to make the practical judgments at issue.
 That weakening might have come, for example, from the abuser's striking the victim on the head or from the abuser's forcing the defendant to become intoxicated.
 The weakening also could come about as the result of the history of abuse in a more complex way – including but not limited to the abused woman syndrome as described and supported by the research of Lenore Walker and her associates.6

 I have made no independent investigation as to the scientific merit of the syndrome as described by Walker or as to the soundness of the methodology that led to its identification.
-I simply assume for the purposes of argument that in some cases abuse affects, in one way or another, the ability of its victim to make sound judgments bearing upon the seriousness and imminence of an attack, the availability of a safe retreat, or the necessary level of defensive force.
+I simply assume, as seems to me likely and for the purposes of argument, that in some cases abuse affects, in one way or another, the ability of its victim to make sound judgments bearing upon the seriousness and imminence of an attack, the availability of a safe retreat, or the necessary level of defensive force.
 My argument does not depend upon the fact that the defendant is a woman.
 I focus on these cases because abuse of woman by their husbands and live-in boy friends is both more common and more studied than other abusive relationships.
 My argument potentially applies to any case in which it can be established that the victim of the crime at bar caused at least a temporary degradation of relevant reasoning capacities in the defendant.
 It applies only to such cases.

 Consider now the claim that the abuser makes on the state.
 He argues that his victim ought to be prosecuted for an attack upon him in mistaken self defense.
 Because her mistake was unreasonable, she has fallen below the criminal norm.
 But who is responsible for her falling below that norm?
 He is.
 Why then ought the state to bring him within the ambit of the protections of its criminal law?